 Remuneration and other terms of employment for the Managing Director are formalised in a service agreement.
-The Managing Director's agreement provides for the provision of performance based cash bonuses and, where eligible, participation in the Employee and Director Share Option Plan.
+The Managing Director's agreement provides for the provision of performance based cash bonuses and, where eligible, participation in the Director Share Option Plan.
 Other major provisions of the agreement are set out below:

-- I Singh, Managing Director
+I Singh, Managing Director

-- Term of agreement until 30 June 2019

-- Base salary, inclusive of superannuation and salary sacrifice benefits

-- Death and TPD/Trauma cover

-- Short term performance incentives

-- Long term incentives through the Fiducian Group Limited Employee and Director Share Option Plan, and

-- Retirement benefits
+- Term of agreement until 30 June 2019 - Base salary, inclusive of superannuation and salary sacrifice benefits - Short term performance incentives - Long term incentives through the Fiducian Group Limited Employee Share Option Plan, and - Retirement benefits - The employment agreement may be terminated by either party with six months notice